Approach to the Patient With a Sleep or Wakefulness Disorder

 Hypnagogic and hypnopompic phenomena are vivid auditory or visual illusions or hallucinations that occur when just falling asleep (hypnagogic) or, less often, immediately after awakening (hypnopompic).

-Restless legs syndrome (see Periodic Limb Movement Disorder and Restless Legs Syndrome) is characterized by an irresistible urge to move the legs and, less frequently, the arms, usually accompanied by paresthesias (eg, creeping or crawling sensations) in the limbs when reclining.
+Restless legs syndrome (see Periodic Limb Movement Disorder (PLMD) and Restless Legs Syndrome (RLS)) is characterized by an irresistible urge to move the legs and, less frequently, the arms, usually accompanied by paresthesias (eg, creeping or crawling sensations) in the limbs when reclining.
 To relieve symptoms, patients move the affected extremity by stretching, kicking, or walking.
 As a result, they have difficulty falling asleep, repeated nocturnal awakenings, or both.

 History of present illness should include duration and age at onset of symptoms and any events (eg, a life or work change, new drug, new medical disorder) that coincided with onset.
 Symptoms during sleeping and waking hours should be noted.